DiamondLightSource/pymalcolm/docs/developer_docs/messages.rst

 - In response to a `Get`_ to return the serialized version of an endpoint
 - In response to a `Put`_ or `Unsubscribe`_ with no value to indicate successful completion
-- In response to a `Post`_ with the return value of that MethodMeta call, or no value if nothing is returned
+- In response to a `Post`_ with the return value of that Method call, or no value if nothing is returned

 Dictionary with members: